Fusion-Power-Plant-Framework/bluemira/documentation/source/base/design_build.rst

 The two main classes are:

 * :py:class:`bluemira.base.designer.Designer`: the Designer base class
-* :py:class:`bluemira.mesh.builder.Builder`: the Builder base class
+* :py:class:`bluemira.base.builder.Builder`: the Builder base class

 Designers
 ^^^^^^^^^

-`Designer`s solve the minimal design problem of a `Component`.
+`Designers` solve the minimal design problem of a `Component`.
 The minimal design problem could result in for instance a geometric wire or some relevant values that allow the `Builder` to build the `Component` CAD.
-A Designer is optional as some `Component`s can be completely built with user input and calculations from previous component design stages.
+A Designer is optional as some `Components` can be completely built with user input and calculations from previous component design stages.
 Optimisation problems should be run within a `Designer`.